kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - disconnecting

 As a user, I should see some indication that a player is inactive (disconnected) so that I know how many active players are still in the game.
-## Could:
+### Could:

 - emoji

-As a user, I could make use of some emoji reactions, as that would allow me to express myself and to see how the other players "engage".
+As a player in a multiplayer game, during the phase when question is being answered, or after the correct answer is shown, I could be shown some reaction emoji, which I could click to be sent to other people in the game, as this would allow me to react to their answers and to the question, adding emotional enjoyment to the game.

 - see other people's emojis